CodeCommission/subkit-examples/presence-app/README.md

-# GraphQL subscriptions over HTTP Server-Side-Events
+# GraphQL-Server Subscriptions over HTTP Server-Side-Events

 This is a simple show case of **User presence list** application using: